Qrome/QLiteOSD/README.md

 CONSEQUENTIAL DAMAGES, FOR ANY REASON WHATSOEVER.

 ## Basic Configuration
-* Select the Micro Controller board you are using in the OSD_positions_config.h file.
-Uncomment ESP8266 to use the Wemos D1 Mini board.
-If it is commented out it will default to the ATMega chip and pins.
-* Arduino Nano or Wemos D1 Mini TX1 to DJI Air unit RX (baud: 115200)
+* Wemos D1 Mini TX1 to DJI Air unit RX (baud: 115200)
 * BMP280 Sensor on I2C default pins (ATMega A4 and A5/Wemos ESP8266 pins D1 and D2)
 * Optional GPS (ATMega RX:4 and TX:3/Wemos D1 Mini RX:D8 and TX:D7) -- GPS is optional and requires that you uncomment the USE_GPS in the OSD_positions_config.h file.
 * Voltage Sensor on A0 analog pin (use a 30K/7.5K Resistor divider)